anfibil/CS7180_Fall2018/README.md

 # CS7180_Fall2018
-Repo for hosting class activity code
+Welcome to Fall CS7180.
+This is the repo where class activity code snippets will be posted.